iterative/dvc.org/content/docs/studio/user-guide/projects/explore-experiments.md

 #### Hide commits:

-The following functionality are available for you to hide irrelevant commits from your projects in Iterative Studio.
+The following functionality are available for you to hide irrelevant commits from the table.

 - **Iterative Studio auto-hides irrelevant commits:** Iterative Studio identifies commits where metrics, files and hyperparameters did not change and hides them automatically.
 - **Hide commits and branches manually:** You can selectively hide commits and branches.
-This can be useful useful if there are commits that do not add much value in your project.
+This can be useful if there are commits that do not add much value in your project.
 To hide a commit or branch, click on the 3-dot menu next to the commit or branch name and click on `Hide commit` or `Hide branch`.
 - **Unhide commits:** You can unhide commits as needed, so that you don't lose any experimentation history.
 To display all hidden commits, click on the `Show hidden commits` toggle (refer [the above gif](#display-preferences)).